OneRain233/Programming-Project-Coursework-2/PlanningReport.md

 ​			Input: A NULL file name

-​			Expect result: Display an error message and return `-1`;
+​			Expected result: Display an error message and return `-1`;

+​	C3:

+​			Input: A valid file name with no edge;

+​			Expected result: It will return `0`;